Gallery & Exhibition Information

 When do I pick up my key?
 Can I start using the gallery right away?

 Pick up your key the Friday before your show.
-If you are unable to make it that Friday due to extenuating circumstances, contact Betsey to make alternate arrangements.
+If you are unable to make it that Friday due to extenuating circumstances, contact the office manager to make alternate arrangements.
 All gallery reservations run Sunday to Sunday (consult your gallery agreement for more information).

 The main office is open from 8am-12:00pm and 12:30-4:30pm from Monday through Friday.
 If you would like to drop off your key outside of office hours, there is a drop box to the left of the main office door (between the door and the mailboxes).